 Montana Digital Academy

 Montana Digital Academy (MTDA) is specifically designed to provide unique educational opportunities to Montana students and schools.
-MTDA offers both original credit and credit recovery courses, taught exclusively by Montana teachers, employed by their local districts and trained in online instructional techniques by MTDA.
-For students looking for a new challenge, MTDA offers AP classes as well as elective courses that expose students to subjects that may not be available in their local schools.
+MTDA offers courses in three different formats, aimed at providing services that meet students needs, no matter their location.
+MTDA’s core programs are taught exclusively by Montana teachers, employed by their local districts, and trained in advanced online instructional techniques by MTDA.
+For students looking for a new challenge, MTDA offers Advanced Placement™, dual credit, and unique elective courses that expose students to subjects that may not be available in their local schools.
 Students can access coursework whenever and wherever they want.
-This way course conflicts are completely eliminated allowing more students to graduate on time.
-MTDA served 6,785 course enrollments in SY 2013-14, with one of the highest online course enrollments relative to student population in the country.

 Projects and highlights: